isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Plenary Address by Ms Josephine Teo at the 9th Singapore‑China Forum on Leadership.md

 <p style="margin-left:30px;">c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Corrupt Practices Investigation Bureau (CPIB) also plays an important role.
 The CPIB’s independence is protected by the Constitution.
 Its investigations are scrupulous, thorough, and fearless.
 The CPIB has never shied away from taking action against senior government officials, be they Political Office Holders, Members of Parliament, or senior civil servants.&nbsp;</p>

 <p style="margin-left:30px;">d.&nbsp;&nbsp;&nbsp;&nbsp;These have contributed to Singapore ranking consistently amongst the least corrupt countries in Transparency International’s Corruption Perception Index.
-This is a hard-earned accolade which we uphold judiciously.&nbsp;&nbsp;</p>
+This is a hard-earned accolade which we uphold judiciously.&nbsp;&nbsp;</p><br>

 7.&nbsp;&nbsp;&nbsp;&nbsp;The third fundamental of good governance is stewardship.<br>

-<p></p><p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;Stewardship is the idea that every generation must govern itself for the benefit of the next.
+<p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;Stewardship is the idea that every generation must govern itself for the benefit of the next.
 We are always thinking on behalf of Singaporeans yet to be born.
-Policies may change to cater to new circumstances but the principles and values behind them should stand the test of time.&nbsp;&nbsp;<br>
+Policies may change to cater to new circumstances but the principles and values behind them should stand the test of time.&nbsp;&nbsp;</p>

-</p><p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;In 1970s and early 1980s when our economy grew rapidly, our leaders had the foresight to put aside some of our annual budget surpluses into the national reserves, for a future rainy day.
-Today these reserves are a critical resource for Singapore’s future, to buffer against downturns, foster investor confidence, and generate income from investments.&nbsp;&nbsp;<br>
+<p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;In 1970s and early 1980s when our economy grew rapidly, our leaders had the foresight to put aside some of our annual budget surpluses into the national reserves, for a future rainy day.
+Today these reserves are a critical resource for Singapore’s future, to buffer against downturns, foster investor confidence, and generate income from investments.&nbsp;&nbsp;</p>

-</p><p style="margin-left:30px;">c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another good example is how we provide social benefits.
+<p style="margin-left:30px;">c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another good example is how we provide social benefits.
 We provide significant subsidies and grants to ensure that public housing remains affordable to citizens from a wide range of different incomes.
 Today, around 8 in 10 Singaporeans live in public housing, of which, around 9 in 10 own these homes they live in.
 Healthcare has never been made free of charge.
 Services are heavily subsidised but everyone pays something through their insurance premiums or Medisave.
-This approach encourages individual responsibility and is more sustainable for society.<br>
+This approach encourages individual responsibility and is more sustainable for society.</p>

 8.&nbsp;&nbsp;&nbsp;&nbsp;Mr Lee Kuan Yew once warned that “honest and effective government, public order and personal security, economic and social progress, did not come about as a natural course of events”.
 This reminder bears repeating as we mark the 100th anniversary of his birth.<br>